strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 ## Adding OpenTelemetry tracing to Kafka Connect and MirrorMaker

 As already mentioned before, Strimzi supports tracing on Kafka Connect and MirrorMaker.
-In this blog [post](https://strimzi.io/blog/2019/10/08/strimzi-apache-kafka-and-tracing/) we already covered them by using OpenTracing at that time.
+In a [previous blog post](https://strimzi.io/blog/2019/10/08/strimzi-apache-kafka-and-tracing/) we already covered them by using OpenTracing at that time.
 In order to use OpenTelemetry instead, the set up is quite similar but with the following changes:

 * The `spec.tracing.type` has to be `opentelemetry`.